 - Do the Bureau of Meteorology’s five vital checks:

-- Watch for new alerts and warnings on the BOM Weather app.
+- Check for new alerts and warnings on Boating Vic.

 - Watch cloud formations for potential weather changes.